 Even given proactive moves and good intentions by regulators as well as helpful import-export clarifications, there’s ample room for uncertainty and frustration as the market moves into the final leg of the year.

-“Given the increased number of steps and amount of paperwork involved, it appears that the whole process of bringing gold into India will now take a considerably longer time than before,” UBS AG (VTX:UBSN) gold analyst Joni Teves wrote in early September, in a reference to the new system involving government sanctioned warehouses, where gold must stop before it is release into local markets.
+“Given the increased number of steps and amount of paperwork involved, it appears that the whole process of bringing gold into India will now take a considerably longer time than before,” UBS AG (VTX:UBSN) gold analyst Joni Teves wrote in early September, referring to the new system involving government sanctioned warehouses, where gold must stop before it is released into local markets.

 “The coming three months will be the peak season for Indian markets,” Soni said.
 “If the government is not releasing imports on time, then, definitely, the gray market will flourish.”

 Nat Rudarakanchana covers commodities and companies for the International Business Times.
 He is especially interested in precious metals, the food and drink industry, and...